ZoeMacf/perfect-fit/README.md

 The Newsletter model will be used as blog post where site admins can add posts with updates for the overall site and also to announce any in person meetups for puzzle exchange or competitions.

+#### Contact Us Model

+During development a Contact Us model was created in order to allow users to reach out to Perfect Fit with any queries.

 ## Agile Development

 [Perfect Fit Project Board](https://github.com/users/ZoeMacf/projects/5)